Walks from Bracknell

-Berkshire · South East England | Walks by train
+Berkshire · South East England

 MapBeautiful walks starting or ending at Bracknell Station.

-Bracknell Station to Maidenhead Station
+Bracknell to Maidenhead

 A rural route on a mixture of footpaths, byways, bridleways and quiet country lanes, with gates but no steps.
 It skirts Bracknell via parks and an underpass, runs through woodland and across fields and finishes through Braywick Park Nature Reserve.
 Footpaths through woods can be narrow and lined with thorny bushes.
 Passes Frost Folly wildlife park and Braywick Park Nature Reserve.
 The route lacks a pub at its mid-point, but there are pubs in Warfield and Holyport.